Person

 Summary

-David Nelson, formerly a gardener at Kew Botanic Gardens, accompanied Cook's Third Voyage (1777-1779) as the official plant collector.
-Being the first to collect the type material of Eucalyptus obliqua on Bruny Island, off the coast of Tasmania, he greatly contributed to the study of eucalyptus.
-Nelson was later botanical collector on the HMS Bounty under Captain Bligh.
-He was responsible for the first apple trees and potatoes planted in Tasmania.
+David Nelson, formerly a gardener at Kew Botanic Gardens, accompanied James Cook's third voyage of exploration in the Pacific Ocean (1776-1780).
+Sponsored by Joseph Banks, he was the official plant collector for the voyage.
+In company with William Anderson, Nelson collected plant specimens in Tasmania dutoing this voyage.
+As the first to collect the type material of Eucalyptus obliqua on Bruny Island, off the coast of Tasmania, he greatly contributed to the study of eucalyptus.
+Nelson was later botanical collector in H.M.S.
+Bounty under Captain William Bligh.
+Nelson was responsible for the first apple trees and potatoes planted in Tasmania.
 The plant material he collected on this journey from Australia, Cape of Good Hope and Timor, are now in the British Museum.
-Loyal to Captain Bligh, he was one of the party set adrift by the mutineers of the Bounty in 1789.
+Loyal to Bligh, Nelson was one of the party set adrift by the mutineers of Bounty in 1789.
 Although he survived the epic voyage in the open boat, he died of fever and exposure shortly after reaching Timor.
+Nelson is commemorated in the plant genus Nelsonia (Acanthaceae) and in Mount Nelson, Tasmania.

 Details